jayjay0317/Hands-On-ML-Study/Chapter_11/README.md

 - **Dropout Scaling:** Dropout randomly drops activations during training.
 To keep the average activation scale roughly consistent, the remaining active values are divided by the keep probability $1 - p$.
 This helps reduce the mismatch between training, where dropout is active, and evaluation, where dropout is turned off.

-- **MC Dropout as an Ensemble:** Monte Carlo dropout is conceptually similar to bagging or random forests.
-Instead of training many independent models, it samples many different dropout subnetworks from the same trained neural network and averages their predictions.
-This can improve prediction reliability and provide uncertainty estimates.
+- **MC Dropout as an Ensemble:** Monte Carlo dropout can be viewed as an ensemble-like method, similar in spirit to random forests.
+It samples different dropout subnetworks from the same trained neural network and averages their predictions, which can improve reliability and provide uncertainty estimates.